Assisted Living for Married Couples:

 5 Key Questions to Consider

 Making decisions about assisted living for one individual can be challenging.
 Making decisions for a married couple, especially if the two individuals require different levels of care, can feel overwhelming.
-The good news is that many married couples have found themselves in this situation and have made decisions that ended up far surpassing their expectations for care in community.
+The good news is that many married couples have found themselves in this situation and have made decisions that ended up far surpassing their expectations for care in a community.
 You can, too.

 Here are five critical questions to consider when choosing an assisted living community for a married couple.